The relationship drivers of women in business

 By: Nika Jazaee

 Lirone Glikman is a business relationship consultant, speaker, author and the developer of ‘The 5 Pillar Method of Effective Business Relationship.’
 She has since 2011 been working with thousands of business owners and entrepreneurs around the world, providing them with useful tools to achieve their goals.
 She joined the regional radio station at the age of 16 with hope to spread happiness during harsh times.
-In this interview Lirone tells us why she believe that women bring more personal attention, listening, and cooperation to social situations, and how more and more women are taking on leading roles in cooperatives and businesses.
+In this interview Lirone tells us why she believe that women bring more personal attention, listening, and cooperation to social situations, and how more and more women are taking on Women in Leadership roles in cooperatives and businesses.

 You started your career at the age of only 16.
 Usually, all we do around that age is worry about what to wear or dream about travelling the world with a backpack.
 What made you enter your career so early?